History of Jrue Holiday in Timeline

 On July 12, 2013, Jrue Holiday was traded to the New Orleans Pelicans in exchange for Nerlens Noel and the Pelicans' 2014 first-round draft pick.

-In July 2013, Jrue Holiday married professional soccer player Lauren Cheney after meeting at a UCLA basketball game.
+In July 2013, Jrue Holiday married professional soccer player Lauren Cheney after meeting at a UCLA women's basketball game.
+This marked a significant event in their relationship.

 2013: Traded to New Orleans Pelicans